PrediktorAS/PowerView-UserDocs/src/architecture/advanced_analytics/running_environment.md

 ## High Availability

 Analytics is a mission critical functionality for many of our customers, and as such, high availability is a key requirement.
 The advanced analytics functionality is designed to be highly available, and it is built on top of the built-in high availability functionality of SQL Server.
-Where applicablee, we can use the synchronization feature described [here](synchronization.md).
+Where applicable, we can use the synchronization feature described [here](synchronization.md).
 We usually design the solution together with the customer, and the discussion is centered around the following principles:

 * What is the criticality of the solution?
 * KPIs and predictions are usually not mission critical, but they are important for the business.
 Are there any KPIs or predictions that are mission critical?
 E.g. reporting to third parties?